hstack2003/CSC-101-Project/README.txt

 # no return but adds to trrimmed_res list and dictionary reps
 def trim_and_find_reps(results:dict[str, list[Restaurant]]) -> None:

+# results_sorting function places all restaurants from an inputted list within a dictionary location depending on the number of times the restaurant was repeated in the search results according to the reps dict
+# input is a list of restaurant objects.
+Will always be the trimmed_res list
+# No output for this function.
+It will instead alter the global matches dictionary.

 # results_to_text function turns the results list into a text file
 # input is results_list
 # creates a text file